dannypahl/dannypahl/README.md

 ### Hi, I'm Danny! 👋

-### I'm a junior at the University of Iowa, actively studying Business Analytics & Information Systems.
+### I'm a junior at the University of Iowa, studying Business Analytics & Information Systems.

+### Connect with me on LinkedIn: https://www.linkedin.com/in/dannypahl/

 <!--
 **dannypahl/dannypahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.